Teachers’ sick pay and sick leave entitlement

 Day 200:Half pay expires for teachers in their fourth or successive years of service.

-Sickness absence monitoring
+Sickness absence asked questions

 Patient with doctor